 It is important to seek immediate and follow-up medical attention for several reasons: first, to assess and treat any physical injuries you may have sustained; second, to determine the risk of sexually transmitted diseases or pregnancy and take preventive measures; and third, to gather evidence that could aid criminal prosecution.
 Physical evidence should be collected immediately, ideally within the first 24 hours.
 It may be collected later than this, but the quality and quantity of the evidence may be diminished.

 SEXUAL ASSAULT PREVENTION

-The College police department's crime prevention unit provides education, prevention and personal safety programs.
+The San Jacinto College Police Department provides education, prevention and personal safety programs.

 SEX OFFENDER REGISTRY